 - Provides the necessary information about the availability of the localized services to the UE in UCU or Registration Accept.

 - Provides to the UE a list of Tracking Areas where certain services are available in the Registration Accept, Registration Reject or UCU message.

+- Provides the UE a localized service discovery policy which contains conditions under which service discovery with other hosting network(s) can be conducted, such as time, Localized Services availability area, as well as allowed discovery window duration while UE is in RRC_IDLE or RRC_INACTIVE state.

 NOTE: It may require SA3 analysis on security and authentication impact for the case which UE query the localized service information without registering with the hosting network.